Wyking Jones: Professional career

-Prior to joining the coaching ranks, Jones played professionally in Italy, France, Lebanon, Japan and South Korea from 1995-2001.
+Prior to joining the coaching ranks, Jones played professionally in Italy, France, Lebanon, Japan and South Korea from 1995 to 2001.

 Coaching career

 Assistant coaching career

-Jones got his coaching start at his alma mater for the 1996-97 season.
+Jones got his coaching start at his alma mater for the 1996–97 season.
 He also served on the staff of the Nike Elite Youth Basketball League (EYBL) for three years, where he was the travel team manager for more than 45 youth basketball programs.
 Jones then landed at Pepperdine as an assistant under Paul Westphal from 2002 to 2006.
 In 2009, Jones joined the coaching staff of Steve Alford at New Mexico, helping the Lobos to 52 wins in two seasons, including a school record 30-win campaign and an NCAA Tournament berth in 2010 and NIT bid in 2011, while coaching future NBA player Tony Snell.

-In 2011, Jones headed to Louisville to work for Rick Pitino, where he was part of the 2013 national championship squad, along with two Final Fours, three Elite Eights, and four Sweet 16 appearances as the Cardinals went 123-30 in the span.
+In 2011, Jones headed to Louisville to work for Rick Pitino, where he was part of the 2013 national championship squad, along with two Final Fours, three Elite Eights, and four Sweet 16 appearances as the Cardinals went 123–30 in the span.
 Jones coached the likes of Terry Rozier, Montrezl Harrell, and Gorgui Dieng while with the Cardinals.

-Jones was hired by Cuonzo Martin at California in 2015, where he was part of a team that made an NCAA and NIT appearance, while also helping the Golden Bears to be the Pac-12's best defensive unit, ranking tops in the league in points per game allowed and field goal percentage allowed in 2015-16 and 2016-17.
-Jones is also credited for his work with Pac-12 Freshman of the Year and 2016 NBA Draft selection Jaylen Brown, along with two-time All-Pac-12 selection Ivan Rabb.
+Jones was hired by Cuonzo Martin at California in 2015, where he was part of a team that made an NCAA and NIT appearance, while also helping the Golden Bears to be the Pac-12's best defensive unit, ranking tops in the league in points per game allowed and field goal percentage allowed in 2015–16 and 2016–17.
+Jones is also credited for his work with Pac-12 Freshman of the Year and 2016 NBA draft selection Jaylen Brown, along with two-time All-Pac-12 selection Ivan Rabb.